 Occupying about a third of the Portuguese territory, Alentejo is a region with a lot to offer and is becoming more and more a destiny of choice for Portuguese visitors even though it is still an unknown paradise for visitors from other nationalities.
-Read our 7-day travel guide and discover the wonders that will make you want to visit Alentejo.
+Read my 7-day travel guide and discover the wonders that will make you want to visit Alentejo.

-To fully enjoy your holidays in Alentejo, we recommend that you rent a car through the platform Rentalcars (affiliate link) so that you can easily move from place to place and visit locations that aren’t accessible by other means of transportation.
+To fully enjoy your holidays in Alentejo, I recommend that you rent a car through the platform Rentalcars (affiliate link) so that you can easily move from place to place and visit locations that aren’t accessible by other means of transportation.

 Travel guide of 7 days to visit Alentejo

-On this first day we recommend that you rent a car and drive through the A1 and A23 highways, along the north shore of Tagus river, and enjoy the surrounding landscape.
+On this first day I recommend that you rent a car and drive through the A1 and A23 highways, along the north shore of Tagus river, and enjoy the surrounding landscape.

 Next, turn to Fratel Dam and drive towards your first destination: the beautiful and unique Serra de São Mamede Natural Park.
 This protected area will amaze you for its landscape diversity with hills and valleys and for its fauna and flora.